Sketch Afternoon Tea Review | Is It Worth It?

-Lecture Room and Library Room is reminiscent of the hall from the Beauty and the Beast.
+The Lecture Room and Library Room are reminiscent of the hall from Beauty and the Beast.
 The same panache and academia ooze in this room.
 Orange tinted window gives the whole space look dipped in live sunset.

 Awash in red and golden, this two-starred Michelin restaurant makes for an unforgettable meal, which again is curated by celebrated chef Johannes Nuding.

 This palatial Sketch London room hosts dinners from Tuesday to Saturday between 5 and 7 pm.
 For lunch seating, arrive any day from Friday to Saturday between 12 and 4 pm.

 The Glade at Sketch

 Serving Michelin-starred food by chef Pierre Gagnaire in a picturesque setting wins hearts.